One organ donor can save up to eight people through organ donation and can heal another 75 people through tissue donation.

 If you are taken to a hospital after an injury or medical crisis, it is the doctor or an EMT’s utmost priority to save your life.
 They are not involved in the organ and tissue donation or transplantation process and do not know your donor status.
 Your status as a donor is not even considered until every effort has been made to save your life.

 Donation can occur either after brain death is declared or after circulatory death.
-After brain death, machines keep one’s heart and other major organs functioning, but ultimately, there is no brain activity nor a chance for brain activity to return.
+After brain death, machines keep one’s heart and other major organs functioning; there is no brain activity nor a chance for brain activity to return.
 Brain death is death.
 For donation after circulatory death, the patient is facing imminent death; there is no hope for a meaningful recovery and the withdrawal of life support has been elected.

 Wealthy people are able to “skip the wait list” and get organ transplants faster.